FarisHijazi/Face-Generation-GAN/README.md

 A lot of work was put into the checkpointing system and logging, as well as writing to tensorboard.

-Histograms of each layer and it's gradient
+Histograms of each layer and its gradient

 ![histograms](./assets/tensorboard_histograms.png)